 - myVitali is an easy-to-use health management and health tracking app available for iPhone and accessible via any browser.
 Track your vital signs and get competent advice from Vitali, your coach.
 Monitor and improve your activity, weight, blood pressure, and/or blood sugar.

-With the numbers of people aged 65 and over growing, the costs to the state to care for them are set to continue rising across the European Union.
+With the numbers of people aged 65 and over growing, the costs to the state to care for them continue rising across the European Union.
 Two companies have combined their differing expertise to create a monitoring system with wireless touch screen devices that enables senior citizens to receive help and guidance at home and call for emergency assistance if required.

 Massive Art Multimedia in Austria and CoSi Elektronik in Germany have a history of collaboration on successful technical projects.
 A brainstorming session between their developers produced the idea of bringing together many aspects of the modern computing world and applying them specifically to the one group in society that is least likely to already feel those benefits - senior citizens.
 As with so many projects of this nature, the funding for development was out of reach of two SMEs.
 By facilitating the funding process EUREKA permitted the development of the project now known as myVitali.

 It is widely acknowledged that by assisting senior citizens to look after their health at home, their independence can be maintained for longer, providing a higher quality of life for the retiree and lower care costs for the state and family.
 Therefore, myVitali enables healthcare professionals to monitor and communicate with larger numbers of people and to offer a greater level of assistance to each one.